 Straining to Defecate

-A telltale sign of constipation is observing your cat strain to defecate.
-If and when they are able to push something out, the feces is in very small amounts.
-Pooping should never be a challenge for your feline friend.
-If your cat is straining to defecate, you'll want to take note.
+A telltale sign of constipation is straining to defecate.
+If your constipated cat can push any feces out, the amount is very small.
+Pooping should never be a challenge for your feline friend, so take note when pooping becomes a challenge.

 Crying Out in Pain

-A symptom that often accompanies straining to defecate is the cat crying out in pain.
-Cats (and dogs) are notorious for hiding pain.
-Therefore, if your cat is vocal when trying to use the bathroom, you can be sure that something is very wrong.
+Crying out in pain often accompanies straining to defecate.
+Like dogs, cats are notorious for hiding pain.
+Therefore, if your cat vocalizes when trying to use the bathroom, you can be sure that something is very wrong.

 Characteristics of Stool

-If you recognize that your cat is either straining to defecate or crying out in pain, it is important that you investigate further and determine whether or not they are in fact passing any fecal matter.
-Typically, constipated cats will have small, hard, dry stools.
-It is also possible for the stools to be covered in blood or mucous.
+If your cat is straining to defecate or crying out in pain when using the bathroom, investigate further and determine whether they are passing any fecal matter.
+Typically, constipated cats will have small, hard, and dry stools that may also be covered in blood or mucous.